 If you have an existing business, this could mean adding courses, memberships, or group coaching.
 If you have an expertise but no business yet, this guide outlines every major step you need to build, scale, and automate an online business.

-- What to build
+- What type of online business to build

-- How to build it
+- How to build an online business

 When you first start thinking about building an online business or adding an online revenue stream to your existing business, it’s exciting!
 Imagine the possibilities, the “passive income”!